Washington, DC Anxiety Treatment Center of Capitol Hill

 • Strong avoidance behaviors related to school (e.g., sleeping in, not completing homework).

-Disorders We Treat for Young Adults Ages Eighteen to Thirty-Four
+Disorders We Treat for Young Adults

 Separation Anxiety Disorder